Best AI Smart Litter Boxes for Health Monitoring 2026

 The Verdict

-Retrofitting an existing litter box with vet-quality health monitoring for $100 is exactly what Petivity Smart Litter Box Monitor achieves.
-Purina's vet-developed AI names UTI risk, constipation, and stress patterns specifically.
-The LR4 + Petivity pairing — $849 total — delivers the best self-cleaner plus condition-specific health alerts.
+If you already own a litter box you are happy with and want to add vet-quality health monitoring for $76, Petivity Smart Litter Box Monitor lines up with what you actually need — Purina's vet-developed AI names UTI risk, constipation, and stress patterns specifically.
+The LR4 + Petivity pairing at $525 total gives you the best self-cleaner plus condition-specific health alerts.

 Best Add-On Camera: SiiPet LitterLens Camera